 Nepal and India have the Himalayas.
 Pakistan has the Karakoram.
 China has a bit of everything.
-Not far behind in terms of grandeur and beauty, are the Tengger Highlands of East Java, Indonesia and the best thing is, it’s so close to Singapore.
+Not far behind in terms of grandeur and beauty, are the Tengger Highlands of East Java, Indonesia.
+The best thing is, this attraction is within easy reach from Singapore.
 Unfortunately, Mt Bromo is hardly a secret.
 When I stood at Penanjakan in 1997, there were less than 10 people in total.
 Today, there are hundreds of visitors, fighting for a glimpse of the sunrise and the heavenly spectacle of the Tengger caldera every morning.

-Romantic human beings always need some mythology to “rationalise” the origins of this awesome, seemingly unearthly realm.
+Being romantic human beings, we always need some mythology to “rationalise” the origins of this awesome, seemingly unearthly realm.
 There are many legends explaining the origins of the Tengger people.
 Some believe that the area was first inhabited when Majapahit Princess Anteng and her husband Joko Seger fled to these mountains to resist the Islamic movement in the lowlands during the 15th century AD.
-They pulled their own people along and over time, established a settlement that managed to preserve their culture and Hindu faith in these remote mountains, managing to prosper to the point of founding a Tengger kingdom, an acronym derived from Anteng and Seger.
-However, Gunung Bromo was temperamental and the spirit of the mountain which, according to local beliefs, demanded a sacrifice from the royal couple or it would destroy their kingdom by burying it in ash.
+They pulled their own people along and over time, established a settlement that managed to preserve their culture and Hindu faith in these remote mountains.
+In fact, they thrived, prospering to the point of founding a Tengger kingdom, an acronym derived from Anteng and Seger.
+However, Gunung Bromo’s temperament was attributed to the spirit of the mountain which, according to local beliefs, demanded a sacrifice from the royal couple, failing which it would destroy their kingdom by burying it in ash.